-Six (6) borehole and nineteen (19) CPT locations are proposed in this report for WFS III survey area (Parcel A and B) based on the final seismic interpretation of the survey area (see Figure 2.28 and Figure 2.29).
+Seven (7) borehole and 18 CPT locations are proposed in this report for WFS III survey area (Parcel A and B) based on the final seismic interpretation of the survey area (see Figure 2.26 and Figure 2.27).

-The six (6) proposed BH locations were chosen in order to verify the interpretation, attest the lithostratigraphy and the nature of seismic anomalies highlighted from the seismic interpretation.
-One of the goals of the boreholes campaign is to define the potential presence of some geohazards that were not detected by the seismic survey as: Peat levels within Unit B (Kreftenheye Fm.), Lignite at the top of unit E (Tongeren Fm.).
+The seven (7) proposed BH locations were chosen in order to verify the interpretation, attest the lithostratigraphy and the nature of seismic anomalies highlighted from the seismic interpretation.
+One of the goals of the boreholes campaign is to define the potential presence of some geohazards that were not detected by the seismic survey as: Peat levels within Unit B (Kreftenheye Fm.), Lignite at the top of unit E (Tongeren Fm.) and Septerian concretions or pyrite concretions within Unit D (Rupel Fm.)

-Most of the locations were positioned on the buried palaeochannel infill (Pleistocene), to verify the mechanical resistance of these alluvial deposits in order to avoid hazard as punch-through.
+Most of the locations were positioned on the buried palaeochannel pleistocenic infill, to verify the mechanical resistance of these alluvial deposits in order to avoid hazard as punch-through.